sqweelygig/supercool-servers/README.md

 Figure 2.2.1 - Overview of the thermal survey workflow.

-The user experience implements the data flow shown in Figure 2.3.2 as a sequence of incremental steps, each adding data to the model.
+The user experience implements the data flow as a sequence of incremental steps, each adding data to the model.
 It deliberately captures the most controversial data first, using the principle of failing early rather than the psychological trick of the sunk-cost fallacy, as this is a more ethical user experience.
 The MVP prioritises a smartphone interface as this is the most restrictive interface expected.
 The w3c (2015) considers progressive enhancement to generally be more effective and maintainable than graceful degradation, especially when adopted from the initialisation of the project.